 Clear spaces, and a space for everything

 Once upon a time, your grandmother demonstrated that every space needed to have something to decorate it, right?
 Minimalism is the opposite: a clean wall, clean surface, and clear space are the core elements of this decor trend.
-Blank walls painted in muted colors are the new “statement pieces”, and one pop of color is enough to keep a room feeling alive.
+Blank walls painted in muted colors, also known as accent walls, are the new “statement pieces,” and one pop of color is enough to keep a room feeling alive.
+Choosing a color slightly lighter or darker than the rest of your walls is a great choice for an accent color.
 As you pare down your belongings, make sure that everything has a designated place, and that you remember where that space is and use it.
 Keep your kitchen implements near the place where they get used most often, but ideally out of sight.
 Knickknacks, even if well-intentioned, clutter up the linear and visual flow of your space.
 Clear them out.

 Go back for another round of decluttering